SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Gridlines/CustomGridline/README.md

 #CustomGridline Sample

-This sample demonstrate  how to customize the appearance of gridlines visibility.
-The Constraints property of SnapSettings class allows to control the visibility of the gridlines.
+This sample demonstrates how to customize the appearance of the gridlines visibility.
+The Constraints property of the SnapSettings class allows you to control the visibility of the gridlines.

 ## Prerequisites